matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 #### Submitting a swap

-Once two compatible signed swaps are collected, they can be submitted by anyone.
+Once two compatible signed swaps are collected, anyone can submit them.

 > Signature